puffer/puffer/README.md

 ## Installation.

-You can instal puffer as a gem:
+You can install puffer as a gem:

 `gem install puffer`